Lifetime Achievement Award

 - The candidate must be living.

-- The candidate may or may not be a member (any category) of the CSRS.
+- The candidate must be a senior member of CSRS and/or over the age of 65.

 - The candidate’s outstanding and lasting contributions are pioneering and/or creative, with legacy value.